arefbehboudi/jira-smart-reporter/README.md

 # 📊 Smart Reporter
 ### _AI-powered automated reporting & slide generation_

-Insight Deck is an intelligent automation tool that reads data, analyzes it, and automatically generates **executive-ready reports** and **PowerPoint slides**.
+Smart Reporter is an intelligent automation tool that reads data, analyzes it, and automatically generates **executive-ready reports** and **PowerPoint slides**.

 No more manual status reporting.
 No more stitching issues into slides.